MyPetORG/MyPet-Wiki/pages/skilltrees.md

 # Skilltrees

-**Skilltree**s are the way to specify when which pet will unlock/upgrade which abilities.<br>
+**Skilltree**s are the way to specify when which pet will unlock/upgrade which abilities.
-You can think of skilltrees like classes for players (for example knight and archer).<br>
+You can think of skilltrees like classes for players (for example knight and archer).

 ### Skilltrees